bbfrederick/picachooser/README.md

 `--displaythresh` sets the z-threshold for the component maps.

-## Configuration file
+## \* Configuration changes

-\* You can override the default keepcolor and discardcolor (and the colors for all the motion timecourses) by editing the file ${HOME}/.picachooser.json.
-This file is created is created with default values if it is not present.
-You can use any valid python color specification string, e.g. "r", "ff0000", or "FF0000" could all be used for red.
+You can use `--keepcolor`, `--discardcolor`, `--transmotlimits` and `--rotmotlimits` to alter display behavior for the current run (useful if you're using the docker container).
+To change things semi-permanently, edit the file ${HOME}/.picachooser.json.
+This file is created with default values if it is not present.
+You can use any valid python color specification string for color values, e.g. "r", "ff0000", or "FF0000" could all be used for red.

 The motion plots have two dotted lines to indicate "normal" motion limits (by default +/-2.5 mm for translation and +/-0.04 radians for rotation).
-You can change these values by editing the "transmotlimits" and "rotmotlimits" in the configuration file.
+The locations of these lines are set by  "transmotlimits" and "rotmotlimits" in the configuration file.
 Setting "motionplotstyle" to 0 will remove the lines, and fix the y range of the plots to the limit values.
 Set the limit line color using "motionlimitcolor".

 # Reprocessing fmriprep AROMA analyses